george-hawkins/arf-drone/assembly-1.md

 The whole process is nearly identical to charging.
 The only difference is that right at the start when the "LiPo balance" mode is showing you just need to press INC until "LiPo storage" mode is shown instead.
 Then just go through the same process as before.
 If the battery is currently below its storage voltage the charger will charge it, and if it's above the charger will discharge it, until the storage voltage is reached.

 Once the battery is at storage voltage the battery should be stored in a LiPo safety bag.

+It took my charger 170 minutes to bring to take a battery, of the type I'm using, down from full charge to storage voltage.

+TODO: if it took this long to discharge then is the 1 hour charge time from 20% (which I calculated using an online calculator rather than from experience) really accurate?

+Note: there's a lot of dispute on the web as to whether storage voltage is crucial or not important at all - battery manufacturers though consistently recommend it.